-Infection control training for healthcare professionals, including responsibility for adhering to accepted principles and monitoring the performance of all for whom one is responsible.
-Reviews the mechanisms of transmission along with strategies of prevention and control.
-Coverage of controls, PPE, and practices to protect both workers and healthcare settings.
+Infection control training for all New York healthcare professionals, including responsibility for adhering to accepted principles and monitoring the performance of all for whom one is responsible.
+Reviews the mechanisms of transmission along with strategies of prevention and control, including sepsis.
+Coverage of controls, PPE, and practices to protect both patients and workers.